-AZZ Infrastructure Solutions - consists of the equity in earnings of the Company's 40% investment in the AVAIL JV, as well as other expenses directly related to AIS receivables and liabilities that were retained following the divestiture of the AIS business.
-The AVAIL JV is primarily dedicated to delivering safe and reliable transmission of power from generation sources to end customers, and automated weld overlay solutions for corrosion and erosion mitigation to critical infrastructure in markets worldwide.
+AZZ Infrastructure Solutions - consists of the equity in earnings of our 40% investment in the AVAIL JV, as well as other expenses directly related to AIS receivables and liabilities that were retained following the divestiture of the AIS business.
+The AVAIL JV is a global provider of application-critical equipment, highly engineered technologies, and specialized services to the power generation, transmission, distribution, oil and gas, and industrial markets.

-Net income from continuing operations by segment for fiscal years 2024, 2023 and 2022 was as follows (in thousands):
+The following tables contain operating segment data for fiscal years 2025, 2024 and 2023 was as follows (in thousands):